 Oversees the audit of the ASH financial statements and makes recommendations to the Executive Committee regarding the operation and administration of the investment portfolio.

-Oversees the financial management and long-range planning of Blood, the official journal of the American Society of Hematology; reviews the plan and schedule for appointing the Editor of Blood; evaluates proposals for new journals that benefit the Society or the field of hematology.
+Oversees the long-range strategic planning and management of ASH publications, including Blood, the official journal of the American Society of Hematology; participates in process to appoint the editors-in-chief of Blood and other publications; develops and evaluates proposals for publications that may benefit the Society and field of hematology.

 - Nominating Committee

 Recommends candidates for election as ASH Officers and Councillors and recommends candidates for vacant committee positions to the President-Elect and Executive Committee.

 - Committee on Practice

 Develops and advocates Society policy on pending federal legislation and regulatory developments, including reimbursement and compliance issues that affect the interests of hematologists, as well as matters of importance at the regional, state, and local level.